GSA/digitalgov.gov/content/posts/2014-06-26-broadcasting-board-of-governors-relay-tool.md

 World Cup fever, everyone&#8217;s got it—even the [Broadcasting Board of Governors](http://www.bbg.gov/)&#8216; (BBG) Voice of America has reporters covering the event.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-461-cameroon-top.jpg" alt="Broadcasting Board of Governors BBG Voice of America VOA Relay Tool" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-461-cameroon-top.jpg" alt="Broadcasting Board of Governors BBG Voice of America VOA Relay Tool" %}

 For this year’s World Cup, VOA has teamed up with the Office of Digital and Design Innovation (a digital team inside the BBG) to create two new sites: one in [English](http://football.voanews.com/) and one in [French](http://football.lavoixdelamerique.com/).
 These mobile-firsts sites are light-weight, responsive and built to meet the needs of the network&#8217;s African audiences, which are increasingly turning to mobile for news and information.
 Posts on the sites are shorter and designed to be shared on social media outlets.
 The VOA editorial teams chose not to write lengthy text articles, but instead create highly visual graphics, interactives, illustrations and multimedia stories that show what is happening at the World Cup in an engaging way.

 The sites are developed using popular open source software, WordPress and AngularJS while newer technologies like [D3JS](http://d3js.org/), [NodeJS](http://nodejs.org/) and websockets are being used to deliver live match scores and statistics in real-time to users on mobile devices, often in low-bandwidth areas of the world.